giulio-duregon/ds-masters/Personal-Projects/Recommendation Systems/README.md

 Make sure the param dict is in single quotes so that the dictionary arguments can be parsed correctly.

+## Dependencies

+PySpark, Annoy, and LensKit must be installed.
+See `report` for installation instructions.

-## Helpful Commands for the Clustrer
+## Helpful Commands for the Cluster

 ### HFS